 The program provides also an opportunity to learn Polish language and culture.

 Classes and lectures start on two dates: 1 October and 15 February.
-Documents submission deadline is 24th September or 8th February.

 The minimum number of candidates to start the programme is 10 persons.
 Small groups will ensure individual working relations between students and teachers.
 Students' progress is evaluated on the basis of their active participation in and contribution to the programme.